vibscc/PlantSingleCellAnalysis/README.md

 # Plant Single Cell Analysis
-Analysis pipeline for plant single cell data
+Analysis pipeline for plant scRNA-seq data

 ## Citations
 This github accompanies the book chapter "Development and application of scRNA-seq in Arabidopsis root using 10X-genomics based technology" (Methods.
 Mol.
 Biol., XXX?) and the processing pipeline was used in: